-Council provides a wide range of services to the community, often for a fee or charge.
-The nature of these fees and charges generally depends on whether they relate to statutory or discretionary services.
+In order to provide a comprehensive range of services to the community, it is necessary to occasionally implement fees or charges.
+The specific nature of these fees and charges typically depends on whether they are associated with statutory or discretionary services.
 Some of these, such as statutory planning fees are set by State Government statute and are commonly known as regulatory fees.
 In these cases, councils usually have no control over service pricing.
-However, in relation to other services, Council has the ability to set a fee or charge and will set that fee based on the principles outlined in this Revenue and Rating Plan.
+However, in relation to other services, Council can set a fee or charge and will set that fee based on the principles outlined in this Revenue and Rating Plan.